John Vanderlyn

-John Vanderlyn (October 18, 1775 – September 23, 1852) was an American neoclassicist painter.
+John Vanderlyn (October 18, 1775 – September 23, 1852) was an American painter.

-Biography
+Early life and education

-Vanderlyn was born at Kingston, New York, and was the grandson of colonial portrait painter Pieter Vanderlyn.
-He was employed by a print-seller in New York, and was first instructed in art by Archibald Robinson (1765–1835), a Scotsman who was afterwards one of the directors of the American Academy of the Fine Arts.
+Vanderlyn was born at Kingston in the Province of New York in British America, the grandson of colonial portrait painter Pieter Vanderlyn.

+He was employed by a print seller in New York, and was first instructed in art by Archibald Robinson (1765–1835), a Scotsman who was afterwards one of the directors of the American Academy of the Fine Arts.
 He went to Philadelphia, where he spent time in the studio of Gilbert Stuart and copied some of Stuart's portraits, including one of Aaron Burr, who placed him under Gilbert Stuart as a pupil.

+He was a protégé of Aaron Burr, who in 1796 sent Vanderlyn to Paris, where he studied for five years.